-On June 16, 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses," which requires measurement and recognition of an allowance for loan loss that estimates remaining expected credit losses for financial assets held at the reporting date.
+In 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses," which requires measurement and recognition of an allowance for loan loss that estimates the remaining current expected credit losses ("CECL") for financial assets measured at amortized cost held at the reporting date.
 Our current allowance for loan loss is an incurred loss model.
-As a result, we expect the new guidance will result in an increase to our allowance for loan losses.
-The standard is to be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The standard is effective for the Company as of January 1, 2020 and will primarily impact the allowance for loan losses related to our Private Education Loans and FFELP Loans.
-This standard represents a significant change from existing GAAP and may result in material changes to the Company's accounting for the allowance for loan losses.
-We are currently evaluating the impact of adopting this accounting standard on our consolidated financial statements and footnote disclosures.
+As a result, the new guidance will result in an increase to our allowance for loan losses.
+The new standard will impact the allowance for loan losses related to our Private Education Loans and FFELP Loans.